Xavier21-Riv/Xavier21-Riv/README.md

 - ⚡ Fun fact: I like to cook and hike.

-- 🏃🏽 Sports: Football, Formula 1 amd tennis
+- 🏃🏽 Sports: Football, Formula 1 and tennis

 ## My Skills Include